 photo was taken by Scott Rettig at South Point, Hawai`i.
 I am guessing

-specimen might be necessary to confirm this.
+by a specialist would probably be necessary to confirm this.

 According to Dr. Junji Okuno, an expert